nastacio/kabanero-minishift/README.md

 ```

-## Validate installation
+## Validate the installation

-Many of the Minishift and Kabanero initialization steps occurs asynchronously, so that the successful completion of the installation steps is a positive, but insufficient indication that the final Kabanero installation is fully operational.
+Many of the Minishift and Kabanero initialization steps occur asynchronously, so that the successful completion of the installation steps does not guarantee that the final Kabanero installation is fully operational.

-In order to ensure the entire installation is fully operational, we can can follow the sections below, accessing the OKD Console, the Tekton dashboard, and then completing a run of a Kabanero pipeline to provision a sample application.
+In order to ensure that the entire installation is fully operational, we can can follow the sections below, accessing the OKD Console, the Tekton dashboard, and then completing a run of a Kabanero pipeline to provision a sample application.

 ### OKD Console